Fighters & Mines

 Deployment Modes

-When you deploy fighters (press F in a sector), choose a mode:
+When you deploy fighters (press F in a sector), choose a mode.
+StarDock sectors are neutral service locations: fighters and mines cannot be deployed there.

 | Mode | Behavior | Best For |